User-defined Data Types

 • Use domains to enforce consistent validation across multiple tables — change the constraint in one place rather than hunting down every column definition.

-• Domain constraints run at INSERT and UPDATE time — they do not retroactively validate existing rows when you add a new constraint.
+• Domain constraints run at INSERT and UPDATE time — adding a new constraint does not retroactively validate existing rows unless you run VALIDATE CONSTRAINT.

 • Composite types are most useful as function return types.
 For structured column data, consider JSONB or a related table instead.